Our Mission and History

-Save The River is a member-based organization representing more than 1,400 individuals and families who live, work and play along the River.
-Our members include local year-round residents, business owners, summer people, vacationers, Americans and Canadians.
+Save The River is a member-based organization representing more than 4,500 individuals, followers and families who live, work and play along the River.
+Our members and followers include local year-round residents, business owners, summer people, vacationers, Americans and Canadians.

 To learn more about Save The River's membership and benefits, visit our membership page.

 Plan 2014 must be enacted

 Our communities, economy and the environment experienced a significant win last month.
 After five hard-fought years and a $20 million study that engaged nearly 200 stakeholder representatives and thousands of citizens, the International Joint Commission took unanimous, historic action to protect the St. Lawrence River, Lake Ontario and the North Country.
 It sent a new water ... read more

 Each year Save The River teams up with the Thousand Islands Land Trust, Dr. Lee Harper of St. Lawrence Bird Observatory, and numerous volunteers to monitor Common Tern nesting grounds on the River.
 Save The River Board member John Peach has written an excellent history of the effort for the July 2014 issue of T.I.
 Life Magazine. read more

 Save The River Reports on Week 2 of Beach Watch Program